j-chowder/japanese_literature/README.md

+### Goals:

+1. Utilize text classification technology to organize 20th century Japanese literature into various defined topics.
+2. Build and train classification models to gain insights on what features are most significant in determining topic assignment
+3. Visualize and compile my results to an interactable dashboard.

 ### Data Collection

 - `literary` data was obtained from [Aozora Bunko](https://www.aozora.gr.jp/).
 Missing features, like inception year and the actual text, were obtained with `Beautiful Soup`.